philzook58/philzook58.github.io/_posts/2025-01-06-python_sat.md

     assert brute_sat(cnf) == dp(cnf)
 ```

 A different style of resolution solver uses a given clause loop.
-This is something like semi naive from datalog.
+The given clause loop is the bread and butter of typical first order saturation style automated theorem provers.
+This is the ground version of that.
+This is something like semi naive evaluation from datalog in that it always smashes something new against something old.

 ```python
 def negate_clause(clause : frozenset[int]):